simonzabrocki/GreenGrowthDownloader/README.md

 # Authors
 ---------------

-H. Peyrière, S. Zabrocki for the Global Green Growth Institute.
+S. Zabrocki for the Global Green Growth Institute.
-(To expand)